Lav15/lavjain.github.io/portfolio/operations.md

 ### 3. Airside Operations Optimization | Aviation | Vancouver,Canada

 * **Context:**
 Vancouver International Airport (YVR) faced operational inefficiencies regarding airside asset utilization.
 Congestion across runways, taxiways, aprons, and stands was creating cascading aircraft delays, increasing fuel burn, and reducing overall ground-side capacity.
+The goal was optimizing use of airside infrastructure and aircraft movement.

 * **Stakeholders:**
-Lead Business Analyst, Data Architect.
+VP of Airport Capacity, Director of Strategic Client Relationship)Lead Business Analyst, Data Architect.

 * **Approach:**
 Architected a comprehensive data model to track and analyze the full "aircraft journey."
 The objective was to identify bottlenecks within the airside ecosystem and provide the data-driven insights necessary to optimize asset allocation and minimize ground time.